Budibase/website/content/blog/automation/business-process-optimization.md

 As such, an important mitigation strategy here is to ensure that stakeholders have realistic expectations, and understand the need for due diligence and attention to detail when optimizing processes.

+Take a look at our guide to [business process management tools](https://budibase.com/blog/automation/business-process-management-tools/).

 ## Real-world examples of process optimization

 We’ve covered a lot of theory so far.

 To solidify this knowledge, it’s useful to think about a couple of real-world examples of business process optimization.
 This will help us to see some of the principles we’ve discussed so far in action, as well as providing some valuable inspiration.

 We know that BPO can touch on just about every aspect of your business.

 Let’s check out some common use cases for BPO to see a few areas where you stand to gain the most.